Accessibility of VisitEngland website

-This website is run by The British Tourist Authority trading as VisitBritain.
+This website is run by the British Tourist Authority t/a VisitBritain.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible:

 - most older PDF documents are not fully accessible to screen reader software